Jefferson (footballer, born 1993): Hajduk Split

 During his spell in Portugal, Jefferson was scouted by the director of football of HNK Hajduk Split, Goran Vučević.
 He joined the Croatian team in June 2015, but was unable to sign or train with them until his contract with Feirense ran out, making him miss out on training camp in Slovenia and Austria.
 He made his competitive debut on 12 July, featuring the full 90 minutes in a 1–1 draw at GNK Dinamo Zagreb, gathering praise from the media for his performance and being named Player of the match by Jutarnji list for his role in neutralising opposing player Ante Ćorić.

 On 23 July 2015, Jefferson scored from longe-range in a 4–1 home win over FC Koper in the second qualifying round of the UEFA Europa League.
 He was the most utilised player for the team during the season, and arguably and the best in his position since Josip Radošević, being praised for his tackling skills but also criticised for his passing.
 On 10 April 2016, in a home game against NK Istra 1961, he was made captain in the last minutes, thus becoming the first Brazilian in Hajduk history to sport the armband.

 Chaves

 Jefferson returned to Portugal in the 2017 off-season, signing a three-year contract with G.D.
 Chaves.
 He finished his first season in the Primeira Liga with 26 appearances, helping to a sixth-place finish.

+Vilafranquense

+In October 2020, Jefferson signed a one-season contract for Liga Portugal 2 side Vilafranquense.

+Al-Qaisumah

+On 14 August 2023, Jefferson joined Saudi First Division League club Al-Qaisumah.